 the exhibition ”Panopticum” in the frame of international Foto Festival 2021, Galeria Wschodnia, Łódź, 2021

-East Taurus (name is word play with East Gallery) refers to the ancient Greek myth of the Minotaur – a hybrid of a human and a bull.
+East-Taur (name is word play with ”Wschodnia = Eastern” Gallery) refers to the ancient Greek myth of the Minotaur – a hybrid of a human and a bull.
 The minotaur was hidden in a maze under King Minos’ palace in Knossos, devouring the sacrifices made to him every nine years.

 Being associated with the Wschodnia Gallery many times since the 90’s I imagined the gallery to be an enclave surrounded by a maze where “other beings” live.
 Rarely, “beings” from the outside came to the gallery, and the figures inside it, in turn, eluded unambiguous inspection.
-In trying to delineate these worlds, I created the character of an East Taurus watching and waiting – not so much for his victims – but researching his relationship with the OTHER (other-being).
+In trying to delineate these worlds, I created the character of an East-Taur watching and waiting – not so much for his victims – but researching his relationship with the OTHER (other-being).
+The music that can be heard a bit from behind the wall (and which was present during the exhibition, turned on by the motion sensor) was often a testimony to the fun that accompanied the meetings in the gallery.
+It was an inseparable element of meetings heard by the East-Taur.

-Somewhat forgotten (like the place just below the Eastern Gallery), hidden, with classic features, East Taurus lives in times when man – violently, causing painful wounds to himself and other inhabitants of the planet – steps down from the pedestal of the ruler (the Anthropocene era).
+Somewhat forgotten (like the place just below the Wschodnia Gallery), hidden, with classic features, East-Taur lives in times when man – violently, causing painful wounds to himself and other inhabitants of the planet – steps down from the pedestal of the ruler (the Anthropocene era).
 Homo sapiens, i.e. a thinking man, seems to be a relict like the Minotaur – as evidenced by both the climatic and political effects.
 Despite the advances in civilization and technology, the number of “creatures” devoured their “victims” – on different levels of society – predominate on the planet.
 It should be noted, however, that it is often the “victims” who agree to their fate by making (often democratically) easy choices and seemingly attractive.
-East Taurus ponders how his animality influences his life, and how in the case of homo sapiens?
-Isn’t that a good reason for reflection for the local East Taurus – an admirer of unrestrained thought and fine arts?
+East-Taur ponders how his animality influences his life, and how in the case of homo sapiens?
+Isn’t that a good reason for reflection for the local East-Taur – an admirer of unrestrained thought and fine arts?

 Medium: intermedia and interactive site-specific work.